SiedHM/Bikesharing-/README.md

 ![fig-4](https://github.com/SiedHM/Bikesharing-/blob/main/images/checkout%20times_by%20gender.png)

 ## Trips by Weekday per hour
 The figure below shows the number of trips on each week days and each hour.
-As can be seen from this figure, we can observe that the demand for bike riding is high between 5pm to 6pm on Monday, Tuesday and Thursday.
+As can be seen from this figure, the demand for bike riding is high between 5pm to 6pm on Monday, Tuesday and Thursday.
 The maximum is on Thursday at 6:00pm.
 Further there is also large demand at 8:00am from Monday to Firday.

 ![fig-5](https://github.com/SiedHM/Bikesharing-/blob/main/images/trips%20by%20weekday%20per%20hour.png)